lumigo-io/lumigo-cdk-constructs/API.md

 public asEcsExtension(): ITaskDefinitionExtension
 ```

+This method returns a wrapper that can be used in conjunction with the {@link https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs.TaskDefinition.html#addwbrextensionextension|TaskDefinition.addExtension} method.
+The effect is the same as using the {@link Lumigo#traceEcsTaskDefinition} method on the `TaskDefinition` on which you would invoke `TaskDefinition.addExtension`.

 ##### `traceEcsService` <a name="traceEcsService" id="@lumigo/cdk-constructs-v2.Lumigo.traceEcsService"></a>

 ```typescript
 public traceEcsService(service: Ec2Service | FargateService | QueueProcessingEc2Service | QueueProcessingFargateService | NetworkLoadBalancedEc2Service | NetworkLoadBalancedFargateService | ApplicationLoadBalancedEc2Service | ApplicationLoadBalancedFargateService | ScheduledEc2Task | ScheduledFargateTask | ApplicationMultipleTargetGroupsEc2Service | ApplicationMultipleTargetGroupsFargateService | NetworkMultipleTargetGroupsEc2Service | NetworkMultipleTargetGroupsFargateService, props?: TraceEcsServiceDefinitionProps): void
 ```

+Apply Lumigo autotracing for Java, Node.js and Python applications deployed through the provided ECS Service construct.

 ###### `service`<sup>Required</sup> <a name="service" id="@lumigo/cdk-constructs-v2.Lumigo.traceEcsService.parameter.service"></a>